"Whatcha gonna do? Rap is not afraid of you" "Yeeeeeah, booooooooooyyyyeeee!"

 - The Quiet One: Terminator X was a man of few words, offering no vocal contributions on the albums (in fact, the final track on Yo Bum Rush The Show is called "Terminator X Speaks With His Hands") and not speaking much, if at all, during group interviews.

-- Rap Metal: "Bring The Noize" (with Anthrax), "She Watch Channel Zero!?" (sampling Slayer's "Angel of Death"), "Sophisticated Bitch" (guitar played by Living Colour's Vernon Reid).
+- Rap Metal: "Bring The Noize" (with Anthrax), "She Watch Channel Zero!?" (sampling Slayer's "Angel of Death" from Reign In Blood), "Sophisticated Bitch" (guitar played by Living Colour's Vernon Reid).

 - Rated M for Manly